By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: National Flag Centre

-The centre is situated in the tiny village of Athelstaneford which is set deep in the heart of the county around 3 miles (4.83 km) northeast of Haddington.
+The National Flag Centre is one of the smallest attractions in East Lothian, as well as being one of the most difficult to find.
+It’s located in the wee village of Athelstaneford which is set deep in the heart of the county, around 3 miles (4.83 km) northeast of Haddington.

-Legend has it that an army of Scots found themselves pitched against a much larger army of Anglo-Saxons, and as the Scots King Angus prayed for victory the clouds above his head formed a white cross set against the brilliant blue of an otherwise cloudless sky.
+Legend has it that the Saltire, the national flag of Scotland, was founded in AD 832 when a battle was fought just outside the village boundary.
+An army of Scots found themselves pitched against a much larger army of Anglo-Saxons, and as the Scots King Angus prayed for victory, the clouds above his head formed a white cross set against the brilliant blue of an otherwise cloudless sky.

-The Scots won the battle and from that moment they took the image of a white cross against a blue background as their national flag, which is now the oldest flag in Europe.
+The Scots won the battle, and from that moment on, they took the image of a white cross against a blue background as their national flag, which is now the oldest flag in Europe.

 The monument is privately run but is open for free entry most days, with a winding staircase up the tower that takes visitors onto a platform that has unrivalled views of East Lothian’s countryside.